* Images shown are of mature plants

 Planting & Care

-Selecting a location: Choose a location where your tree is going to get plenty of sunlight, 6-8 hours per day is best.
-They can tolerate some shade, but thrive in full sun.
-You'll want to ensure trees are spaced 8-10 feet apart if planting more than one.
 These trees also do better in areas with high humidity so you may also need to create humidity for your tree by misting the leaves daily with water.
 Potted plants do enjoy a daily misting for humidity but placing a tray with rocks filled with water under the plant will feed humidity to the tree as the water evaporates.

-Planting Instructions (potted): If your winter temperatures are consistently below 40 degrees, plant your tree in a container that can easily be brought outside in the summer months and inside in the winter.
+If your winter temperatures are consistently below 40 degrees, plant your tree in a container that can easily be brought outside in the summer months and inside in the winter.
 A planter with built-in casters is a good choice so it can easily be moved.
 Choose a pot slightly larger than what it was shipped in that has plenty of holes in the bottom to allow for drainage.
-Be sure to plant in well-draining potting soil preferably recommended for acid loving citrus plants.
+Be sure to plant in well-draining potting soil preferably recommended for acid-loving citrus plants.

-4) Place your tree in an area of your home, preferably a south-facing window, where it is going to get plenty of sunlight.
-Supplement with a grow light if it will not receive at least 6-8 hours of sunlight a day.
-You may also need to create humidity for your tree by placing the pot on a saucer of pebbles or misting the leaves daily with water.
+Place your tree in an area of your home, preferably a south-facing window, where it is going to get plenty of sunlight.
+Supplement with a grow light if it will not receive full sun.

-Pollination assistance: You can pollinate your indoor trees by hand since most people do not keep a healthy bee population within their home.
-Simply take a small, dry, fine tipped paint brush and stick it into the center of the bloom.
+4. Pollination: You can pollinate your indoor trees by hand - simply take a small, dry, fine-tipped paintbrush and stick it into the center of the bloom.
 Swirl it around and collect the pollen on the brush.
 Go to the next bloom and repeat the process until every bloom has been treated.
 Do this once daily and don’t wash the paintbrush until after the blooms have been pollinated.
-The bloom will fall of naturally and the fruit will begin to form.

-Estimated Shipping Time: Most orders ship immediately, however some orders may ship in 1-2 business days (we do not ship on the weekends) from date of purchase.
+Estimated Shipping Time: Most orders ship immediately.
 As noted on the website, some items are seasonal, and may only ship in spring or fall.
 Once your order is shipped, you'll receive an email with a tracking number.

 |Amount of Order||Shipping Charge|